-By getting businesses to focus on their own values and who they are (rather than just focusing externally on customers and opportunity gaps at this stage), we are able to identify the archetype that best reflects their purpose and values, and therefore, will be more likely to be sustainable over the long-term.
+By getting businesses to focus on their own values and who they are (rather than just focusing externally on customers and opportunity gaps at this stage), we are able to identify the archetype that best reflects their purpose and values, and therefore, will be sustainable over the long-term.

 Large scope projects can be very hard to manage without incremental steps and the project would not have possible without an agile approach.
 Our core principals have guided us into setting goals and producing iterateable, working products.
 Milestone outcomes are measured with user testing both during and after each development phase.
 Milestone outcomes are planned against project goals and research outcomes.